RobotnikAutomation/multimap_server/README.md

 * save_map (multimap_server_msgs/SaveMap)
     Save a map by specifying the static_map/dynamic_map service associated to it.

-    - **map_service**: Service offered by the map publisher/creator to retrieve the map
+    - **map_service**: Service offered (nav_msgs/GetMap) or Topic published (nav_msgs/OccupancyGrid) by the map publisher/creator to retrieve the map
     - **map_filename**: Desired name for the saved map:
-      - If a name is given, the map will be saved in the current working directory
+      - If just a name is given, the map will be saved in the current working directory
       - If an absoulte path is given, the map will be saved there as long as the path exists and it can be modified by the user.
     - **use_default_thresholds**: If true, the default thresholds (free = 0, occ = 100) will be used.
 Otherwise, the values will be taken from the fields threshold_occupied and threshold_free.
     - **threshold_occupied**: Value between 1 and 100